 To build your ICP, look at your best current customers.
 What do they have in common?
 Consider firmographics like industry, company size, and location, but also dig deeper into their specific pain points and strategic goals.
 A well-defined ICP acts as a filter, allowing you to quickly disqualify poor-fit leads and concentrate your resources where they’ll have the most impact.
 This is a core part of building a scalable sales process.

-Score and Qualify Your Leads
+Score and Qualify Leads to Focus Your Efforts

 Once you have a list of potential prospects that match your ICP, the next step is to qualify them.
 Qualification is the process of determining which prospects are most likely to buy, so you can prioritize your outreach.
 This often involves "scoring" them based on specific criteria.
 By being "very specific about who you want to reach (e.g., certain industries, job titles, company sizes)," you can focus your efforts on the opportunities with the highest potential.